Now you can have delicious, sweet and spicy homemade stem ginger in syrup, with zero sugar!

 How to make stem ginger in sugar-free syrup

-1. Add all ingredients to a large pan and bring it to a boil, stirring until the sweetener is completely dissolved.
+It doesn’t get any easier: Just add all ingredients to a pan and bring it to a boil, stirring until the sweetener is completely dissolved.